Israeli minister prays at flashpoint holy site as officials say 27 aid-seekers killed in Gaza

 DEIR AL-BALAH, Gaza Strip (AP) — A far-right Israeli minister visited and prayed at Jerusalem’s most sensitive holy site on Sunday, triggering regional condemnation and fears that the provocative move could further escalate tensions.
 The visit came as hospitals in Gaza said 27 more Palestinians seeking food aid were killed by Israeli fire.

-With Israel facing global criticism over famine-like conditions in the besieged strip, the visit by Itamar Ben-Gvir to the hillside compound threatened to further set back efforts by international mediators to halt Israel’s nearly two-year military offensive in the Gaza Strip.
+With Israel facing global criticism over famine-like conditions in the besieged strip, Itamar Ben-Gvir's visit to the hillside compound threatened to further set back efforts by international mediators to halt Israel’s nearly two-year military offensive in Gaza.

 The area, which Jews call the Temple Mount, is the holiest site in Judaism and was home to the ancient biblical temples.
 Muslims call the site the Noble Sanctuary.
 Today it is home to the Al-Aqsa Mosque, the third-holiest site in Islam.

-Visits by Israeli officials are considered a provocation across the Muslim world and openly praying violates a longstanding status quo at the site.
+Visits by Israeli officials are considered a provocation across the Muslim world and openly praying violates a longstanding status quo.
 Jews have been allowed to tour the site but are barred from praying, with Israeli police and troops providing security.
-Israeli Prime Minister Benjamin Netanyahu’s office said after Ben-Gvir's visit that Israel would not change the norms governing the holy site.
+Israeli Prime Minister Benjamin Netanyahu’s office said after Ben-Gvir's visit that Israel would not change the norms governing the site.

-Ben-Gvir made the visit following Hamas’ release of videos showing two emaciated Israeli hostages.
-The videos caused in uproar in Israel and raised pressure on the government to reach a deal to bring home from Gaza the remaining 50 hostages who were captured on Oct.
+Ben-Gvir visited following Hamas’ release of videos showing two emaciated Israeli hostages.
+The videos caused an uproar in Israel and raised pressure on the government to reach a deal to bring home from Gaza the remaining 50 hostages who were captured on Oct.
 7, 2023, in the Hamas-led attack that triggered the war.

-During his visit to the compound, Ben-Gvir called for Israel to annex the Gaza Strip and encourage Palestinians to leave, reviving rhetoric that has complicated negotiations to end the war.
-He raged against a video that Hamas released Saturday of 24-year-old hostage Evyatar David showing him skeletal and hollow-eyed in a dimly lit Gaza tunnel.
-He called it an attempt to pressure Israel.
+During his visit, Ben-Gvir called for Israel to annex the Gaza Strip and encourage Palestinians to leave, reviving rhetoric that has complicated negotiations to end the war.
+He raged against a video that Hamas released Saturday of 24-year-old hostage Evyatar David showing him emaciated in a dimly lit Gaza tunnel, and called it an attempt to pressure Israel.

 Ben-Gvir's previous visits to the site have prompted threats from Palestinian militant groups.
 Clashes between Israeli security forces and Palestinian demonstrators in and around the site fueled an 11-day war with Hamas in 2021.

-His visit Sunday was swiftly condemned as an incitement by Palestinian leaders as well as Jordan, the Al-Aqsa Mosque's custodian, and Saudi Arabia.
+Sunday's visit was swiftly condemned as an incitement by Palestinian leaders as well as Jordan, the Al-Aqsa Mosque's custodian, Saudi Arabia and Turkey.

-Sufian Qudah, spokesman for neighboring Jordan's foreign ministry, condemned what he called “provocative incursions by the extremist minister” and implored Israel to prevent escalation.

 Videos of hungry and suffering Israeli hostages

-Israel has been jolted by new videos of hostages with their ribs protruding and bodies ravaged by hunger.
-Netanyahu's office said it spoke with the Red Cross to seek help in providing them food and medical care.

 The videos — released by Hamas and Islamic Jihad, the second-largest militant group in Gaza — triggered outrage across the political spectrum.
-Tens of thousands rallied in Tel Aviv on Saturday urging Israel and the United States to urgently pursue their release after suspending ceasefire talks.
+Tens of thousands rallied in Tel Aviv on Saturday urging Israel and the United States to urgently pursue the hostages' release after suspending ceasefire talks.

+Netanyahu’s office said it spoke with the Red Cross to seek help in providing the hostages with food and medical care.
+The International Committee of the Red Cross said it was “appalled by the harrowing videos” and called for access to the hostages.

-Right-wing politicians who oppose deals with Hamas said the footage reinforced their conviction that the militant group must be obliterated.
+Right-wing politicians who oppose deals with Hamas said the videos reinforced their conviction that Hamas must be obliterated.

 “From here we need to bring a message and ensure that from today, we conquer all of the Gaza Strip, declare sovereignty over all of the Gaza Strip, take out every Hamas member and encourage voluntary emigration,” Ben-Gvir said on a video posted on social media after his visit to the holy site.

-Palestinians reported more deadly violence at aid sites Sunday, and the Palestinian Red Crescent Society said a staff member was killed when Israeli forces shelled its office with artillery.
+Palestinians reported more deadly violence at aid sites Sunday, and the Palestinian Red Crescent Society said a staff member was killed when Israeli forces shelled its office.
+Israel’s military said it was reviewing the Red Crescent’s claim.

 Hospital officials said Israeli forces killed at least 27 Palestinians seeking food, and witnesses described facing gunfire as hungry crowds surged toward aid sites.